Parsing

 let number = parseInt(inputValue);

 parseInt() reads the string and returns the integer it represents.
-If the string cannot be interpreted as a number — for example if it’s "abc" — it returns NaN (Not a Number) instead of crashing.
+If the string cannot be interpreted as a number — for example "abc" — it returns NaN (Not a Number) instead of crashing.

 Resources#